Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Conclusion

 \tocless\acknowledgments

-We would like to thank Martin Pl\'avala for fruitful discussions.
-M.W. acknowledges support from the Swiss National Science Foundation (SNSF) via an AMBIZIONE Fellowship (PZ00P2\_179914) in addition to the National Centre of Competence in Research QSIT.
+We would like to thank Roberto Baldijão, Nuriya Nurgalieva, Martin Pl\'avala and Elie Wolfe for fruitful discussions.
+M.W.\ acknowledges support from the Swiss National Science Foundation (SNSF) via an AMBIZIONE Fellowship (PZ00P2\_179914).
+This work was supported as a part of NCCR QSIT, a National Centre of Competence (or Excellence) in Research, funded by the Swiss National Science Foundation (grant number 51NF40-185902).